assertj/assertj/CONTRIBUTING.md

  * @throws AssertionError if the actual {@code CharSequence} does not contain all the given strings <b>in the given order</b>.
  */
 ```

-Not all AssertJ javadoc meets this standard but this is something we are working on.

 ## Legal stuff: